sammmlow/ORBITM/README.md

 First things first, check that you have these Python libraries: **TKinter, NumPy, Matplotlib**, and among other standard libraries such as **os, datetime, comtypes etc**.
 If you do not have Python, I recommend using the [Anaconda installer](https://www.anaconda.com/), and running it on Spyder 4 simply because that's what I'm using right now.
 At the time of the latest commit and push, NumPy version is 1.18, and Matplotlib is 3.1.3.
 Older versions should work fine as ORBIT.M doesn't use any of the newer features (let me know if it does not).

-If you would like to use the STK AstroGator module in STK10 or STK11 as a high precision orbit propagator and simulator,
+If you would like to use the STK AstroGator module in STK10 or STK11 as a high precision orbit propagator and simulator instead of my orbit maintenance simulator, select the program depending on which STK license you have. **You will need a valid STK license for STK Integration and STK Astrogator in order to use this module in ORBITM.**

 Now, the software can be started by running the Python file **orbitm.py** in the main directory (which is equivalent to the directory you see on the master branch on ORBITM's github page).
 You should see a GUI that looks like the one below, pop up: